MTrajK/dotnet-projects/DotNet.MeaningfulUnitTests/README.md

 # .NET Meaningful Unit Tests
-NET demos (with a presentation) that explain 2 ways of writing unit tests in details: TDD and traditional.\
+.NET demos (with a presentation) that explain 2 ways of writing unit tests in details: TDD and traditional.\
-TDD stands for test-driven development.
+TDD stands for test-driven development.\
+See [DotNet.TDD](https://github.com/MTrajK/dotnet-projects/tree/main/DotNet.TDD) presentation as a reference for TDD.

 ## Project structure
 - [Docs](https://github.com/MTrajK/dotnet-projects/tree/main/DotNet.MeaningfulUnitTests/Docs) - PowerPoint presentation and some notes.